marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/bigiq.rst

    .. image:: ../images/restart-services.png

    Bootstrapping should complete in 5-10 minutes.
 Your session will automatically terminate and you will be redirected to the login screen while services continue to restart.
+(Please note that this can take a few minutes).

    .. image:: ../images/restart-services-login.png